teyasio/galvins-unitbars/Readme.txt

 Galvin's UnitBars is a very customizable addon.
 It's main purpose is to only display a class resource.
-Currently it supports mana, rage, energy, runic power, focus, combo points, and runes.
+Currently it supports mana, rage, energy, runic power, focus, combo points, runes, and shards.

 After making a lot of changes if you wish to start over you can restore default settings.
 Just go to the bar in the bars menu.
 Click the bar you want to restore.
 Then click the restore button you may have to scroll down to see it.

 If the configuration menu is getting in the way then close it and type: /gub config from the chat box.
 This will open a movable configuration window.
 Everything in it works the same.